-Traffic control shall be in accordance with the applicable sections of the Standard Specification for Road and Bridge Construction, the applicable guidelines contained in the Illinois Manual on Uniform Control Devices for Streets and Highways, these special provisions, and any special details and Highway Standards contained herein and in the plans.
+TRAFFIC CONTROL PLAN.
+Traffic control shall be in accordance with the applicable sections of the Standard Specifications for Road and Bridge Construction, the applicable guidelines contained in the Illinois Manual on Uniform Traffic Control Devices for Streets and Highways, these special provisions, and any special details and Highway Standards contained herein and in the plans.

-Special attention is called to Section 107 and Section 701 thru Section 703, as applicable, of the Standard Specifications for Road and Bridge Construction, and as amended by the Supplemental Specifications, Recurring Special Provisions, the Special Provisions contained herein, and the following Highway Standards relating to traffic control.
+Special attention is called to Section 701 and Article 107.09 and 107.14 of the Standard Specifications for Road and Bridge Construction and the following Highway Standards relating to traffic control.